|East Point (Saturna Island), BC|

 Keeper Ritchie and his wife Kathleen kept an active watch over the waters surrounding the station.
 One November as the Neptune II, an American trawler homebound from Alaska, was passing the station, Kathleen was thinking how happy the ship’s crew must feel to be headed home for Christmas, when the vessel burst into flames.
 She ran to the radio and plead, “Emergency!
 Any one who can hear me!”
 Victoria marine radio picked up the transmission and was able to call in the U.S. Coast Guard, who arrived on scene just in time to pluck a crewman from the stern of the trawler before it went under.

-In 1948, the old wooden lighthouse was replaced by a steel, skeleton tower and the keeper’s dwelling was repaired.
+In 1948, the old wooden lighthouse was replaced by a steel, skeleton tower, topped by a standard revolving beacon, and the keeper’s dwelling was repaired.
 Another keeper’s dwelling was built in 1960 and was in use until Saturna Island Light Station was de-staffed in 1996.
 Around 2006, the station was transferred to Parks Canada, to be added to the new Gulf Islands National Park Reserve.
 The red, skeleton tower continues to display a pair of lights to aid mariners.
 Besides the tower, a keeper's dwelling and fog alarm building remain standing at East Point.
 The keeper's dwelling serves as housing for park staff, and the fog alarm building has been turned into a heritage centre featuring displays and information related to the heritage of East Point.

 Keepers: John R. Wick (Sept.
 3 1886 – 1889, transferred to Sand Heads), James Georgeson (Oct.
 26, 1889 - 1923), Peter Georgeson (1923 – 1939), Henry Georgeson (1939 –1940), Andrew Ritchie (1940 – 1960), Peter Fletcher (1961 – 1964), Ian G. McNeil (1966 – 1967), Arthur G. Walden (1968 – 1976), Ian G. McNeil (1977 – 1996).